 The Surface Go is getting a lot of attention, but the HP Chromebook x2 ($599) is better than Microsoft's cute 2-in-1 in three key ways.
 You get a bigger 12.3-inch screen, an in-lap typing experience and longer battery life.
 Unfortunately, the Chromebook x2's performance leaves something to be desired, its bezels are on the thick side and it's heavier than the competition.
-Still, HP has innovated in the Chromebook world with this fantastic detachable laptop that's not only one of the best Chromebooks but also one of the best 2-in-1 laptops and best laptops under $500.
+Still, HP has innovated with this fantastic detachable laptop that's not only one of the best Chromebooks but also one of the best 2-in-1 laptops and best laptops under $500.